Coronavirus (COVID-19): NHS advice

 You can ask for a test for yourself or someone you live with.
 Make sure that the person you are requesting the test for - if they are over the age of 13 - is happy for you to ask for the test on their behalf.

 Tests can be done at home - using a home testing kit which will be sent to you - or by driving to a regional testing site.

-If you have Coronavirus (COVID-19) or the symptoms of Coronavirus infection (see the NHS self check website), you are advised to not leave your home for 7 days from when your symptoms started.
+If you have Coronavirus (COVID-19) or the symptoms of Coronavirus infection (see the NHS self check website), you are advised to not leave your home for at least 10 days from when your symptoms started.
 This will help protect others in the community while you are infectious.
 You can request a test on the NHS website to find out if you have Coronavirus.
 The test needs to be done within the first few days of developing the symptoms.